AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/profile-merge-rule-enhancements-pre-requisites.md

 level: Beginner
 exl-id: f455c256-30a0-4a4c-8617-2542dbe05a6b
 ---
-# [!UICONTROL Profile Merge Rule] Enhancements - Pre-Requisites
+# [!UICONTROL Profile Merge Rule] enhancements - prerequisites

-An overview of how to best prepare for the release of [!UICONTROL Profile Merge Rule] Enhancements.
+An overview of how to best prepare for the release of [!UICONTROL Profile Merge Rule] enhancements.

 >[!VIDEO](https://video.tv.adobe.com/v/28971/?quality=12)